logicent/logicent_ims/README.md

 **_Note: This is a beta version of the software.
 You are advised to proceed with caution!_**

+### Introduction

 **Overview**

-A free and open-source enterprise software application for your accounting and/or production needs in tiny to small business, institutional and non-profit organizations with useful tools and integrations.
+A free and open-source web development starter kit for building ready to go enterprise applications.

 **Installation**